MaximumADHD/Roblox-Client-Tracker/README.md

 ## API-Dump.txt
 A readable version of Roblox's JSON API Dump.
 This file is generated from the [Roblox API Dump Tool](https://github.com/MaximumADHD/Roblox-API-Dump-Tool).

-## AutocompleteMetadata.xml
-A file used by Roblox Studio to provide auto completion for the types built into Roblox's Lua implementation.

 ## CppTree.txt
 A sorted list of undecorated C++ symbol names that could be extracted from the exe.